bluesky/tiled/docs/source/index.md

 API reference
 ^^^^^^^^^^^^^

 The reference guide contains a detailed description of the functions, modules, and objects included in Tiled.
 The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.
+It assumes that the reader has an understanding of the key concepts.
 ::::

 :::::